 Our client, a delivery driver, sustained a back injury at work when he had to climb up the side of his truck to load it despite numerous requests for a step.
 As he climbed up to the back of the truck he slipped and twisted his back and sustained a soft tissue injury.
 He took two days of work as he required help with domestic tasks.
 However, as an agency worker, he was required to take these two days off as annual leave.
 After this incident, our client contacted us, and we were able to secure him £3,522 in compensation.

-Work-related back injuries: employer's responsibilities
+Work-related back injury claims: employer's responsibilities

 All employees have the right to work in a safe environment and all employers have a responsibility to protect their workers as much as is reasonable from a back injury.
 If your employer fails to ensure your safety or provide you with the appropriate training or safety equipment and you suffer a back injury at work as a result, you may be able to claim compensation for your injuries.